LOSS OF GOOD ACADEMIC STANDING FOR STATE FINANCIAL AID

 - other extenuating circumstances

 The waiver is intended only to accommodate extraordinary or unusual cases directly related to academic performance and the student’s failure to achieve the requirements.
 Submission of a completed Loss Eligibility and Waiver request form does not guarantee that the request will be approved.
-Students must complete the Loss Eligibility and Waiver Request Form located online or in the financial aid office.
+Students must complete the Loss Eligibility and Waiver Request Form located online or in the Financial Services Office.
 Students will be asked in their waiver to

 - explain the reasons the student failed to meet satisfactory academic progress